Simple and Optimal Randomized Fault-Tolerant Rumor Spreading

 \subsection{The Bit Complexity of the Randomized \texorpdfstring{$\GP$}{GP} Algorithm}

 In a na\"{\i}ve implementation of the randomized $\GP$ algorithm, every processor passes to its neighbor the list of nodes to be informed by that processor.
 As described above, in such an implementation, node 0 would pass to node $\pi(1)$ the list $\EVEN(\pi(2), \ldots, \pi(n-1))$ of length smaller than $n/2$.
 This requires $O(n \log n)$ bits to be appended to the initial rumor.
-Since the length of the list halves with each successful communication request, in every level of the execution tree the total number of bits that need to be communicated is $O(n \log n)$: We say that a processor state is on the $t$th \emph{level} if on its unique path to the root exactly $t$ successful calls have happened.
-For $t\leq \log (n-1)$, in the $t$th level, there are at most $2^t$ informed processors, all of which send the rumor to their descendants.
+Since the length of the list halves with each successful communication request, let the {\em level} of processor 0 be 0, and for $t>0$, a processor is at level $t$ if it was waken up by a processor at level $t-1$.
+In every level of the execution tree the total number of bits that need to be communicated is $O(n \log n)$: For $t\leq \log (n-1)$, in the $t$th level, there are at most $2^t$ informed processors, all of which send the rumor to their descendants.
 Each such processor needs to append a list of length at most $n/2^{t+1}$.
 This makes a total number of $O(n \log n)$ additional bits that need to be communicated on the $t$th level.
 Since there are $O(\log n)$ levels in total, the total bit complexity of this implementation is $O(n \log^2 n)$.